Sugar-Free Pumpkin Pie Recipe

 picture of Tracey from The naked Diabetic - recipe creator and founder.
 Recipe created by Tracey of The Naked Diabetic

 Whenever I am asked if a diabetic can eat pumpkin pie, I always answer the same way.
 Yes, and diabetics can eat cheesecakes and cotton candy and they can drink lattes too.
 Cooking for diabetics doesn’t always have to feel like an impossible task.
 If you have the right information and the right products on hand in your pantry, cooking for diabetics is rather simple.
-This Sugar-Free Pumpkin Pie recipe is a good example of how we can reduce the carbs and make a recipe diabetic-friendly, without any difficulty.
+This Sugar-Free Pumpkin Pie recipe is a good example of how we can reduce the carbs and make a recipe diabetic-friendly, without too much difficulty.

 the best sugar-free pumpkin pie recipe